luca-trnka/tinder-clone/backend.md

   }
   ```

+- in the case of missing data it should respond with `400` status code
-- if there is no swipe data stored with the given id-s: it should return with
+- if there is no swipe data stored with the given ids: it should return with
 `400`
 - if the direction is not valid it should respond with `422` status code
   - Valid directions values are
     - `left`
     - `right`
-- in the case of missing data it should respond with `400` status code
 - otherwise, if all data are valid, update the swipe data in database and respond with
 `200` status code and in the following JSON response format:
 ```json